MaxHalford/tuna/README.md

 )
 ```

 You can nest `GroupBy`s if you want to group the data by more than one variable.
-For example in the following case we're going to count the number of bikes taken along with the number of bikes returned by city and by day.
+For example the following `Extractor` will count the number of taken bikes along with the number of returned bikes by city as well as by day.

 ```go
 gb := NewGroupBy(